MasRizqi07/MasRizqi07/README.md

 <br/>

-> *"Talent is useful, but consistency is what creates mastery."*
+> *"Talent is useful, but consistency — and proof — is what creates mastery."*

 </div>